brechtbilliet/brechtbilliet.github.io/_posts/2022-08-10-angular-interview-questions-for-seniors.md

 This is a very easy question to check on seniority or if the candidate is up to date with the newest version.

 At the time of writing I would talk about standalone components and typed forms in Angular 14.
-That' is was pretty weird that there was no angular 3 but that I understand why.
+That is was pretty weird that there was no angular 3 but that I understand why.

 I would go on that I was pretty frustrated that Angular2@rc5 had modules when angular2@rc4 had not...
 And that I had to rewrite my angular fundamentals workshop just before my public workshops were planned.